Part 2: Content vs. journalism – the education debate

 A profession exists to solve a hard problem, one that requires soome sort of specialization.
 Drive a race car requires special training–race car drivers are professionals.
 Driving an ordinary car, though, doesn’t require the driver to belong to a particular profession, because it’s easy enough that most adults can do it with a modicum of training.

 Ah, but journalists are race car drivers, you argue.
-They attend meetings, dig through public records, develop sources and write better than amateur, or “ordinary,” content producers.
+They attend meetings, dig through public records to check people, develop sources and write better than amateur, or “ordinary,” content producers.
 But denying that good journalism can come from people without formal training is blissful ignorance and, frankly, dangerous to your business.
 Shirky again:

 There was a kind of narcissistic bias in the profession; only threats they tended to take seriously were from other professional media outlets.
 This bias had them defending against the wrong thing when the amateurs began producing material on their own.